Female—number of antenatal care visits, total N[N]

 Value domain attributes

 |Guide for use:|

-Antenatal care visits are attributed to the pregnant female.
+Antenatal care visits are attributed to the pregnant woman.

-In rural and remote locations where a clinician or midwife is not employed, registered Aboriginal health workers and registered nurses may perform this role within the scope of their training and skill licence.
+In rural and remote locations where a midwife or doctor is not employed, registered Aboriginal health workers and registered nurses may perform this role within the scope of their training and skill licence.

 Multiple visits on the same day should be recorded as one visit.

-The scope and definition of antenatal care visits was developed through consultation with stakeholders from midwifery, obstetrics, perinatal data managers and other interested parties in 2010.
+The scope and definition of antenatal care visits was developed through consultation with stakeholders from midwifery, obstetric, perinatal data managers and other interested parties in 2010.